ow-mods/ow-mod-db/README.md

 }
 ```

 Note that `uniqueName` needs to be the same as what you define in your mod's `manifest.json`.
-Id needs to be unique within the mod list, and should never change after the mod has been published.
+It needs to be unique within the mod list, and should never change after the mod has been published.

 ### Example